 What a reverse-cycle air conditioner will do is cycle air from inside your house, essentially locking cool air in and treating it over and over, creating a feedback loop of cooling.

-The air gets cooler and cooler the more times it’s cycled – think of it a bit life a refrigerator.
+The air gets cooler and cooler the more times it’s cycled – think of it a bit like a refrigerator.

 How does evaporative air conditioning work?

 By contrast, evaporative air conditioning works on a slightly different principle.